richard-ukpabi/DevOps_projects/Advanced_linux_command/README.md

 ### Numeric Representation of Permission
 ---
 In linux,permissions are represnted using numeric values.Each permission is assigned a speific value.
-Take a loo at the following:
+Take a look at the following:

 - **No permissions** = 0
 - **read permission** = 4